PhilMele/M2Project/readme.md

 We have selected Google Fonts, instead of custom fonts, to benefit from better support.

-The fonts selected are:
+The fonts selected is: `VT323`

-For Logo: xx

-Text: xx
+   font-family: "VT323", monospace;

-These fonts can be found on: https://fonts.google.com/
+This font can be found on: https://fonts.google.com/

 ### 2.3 Icons & Images <a name="icons-images"></a>